 Search continues for Grenfell Tower missing amid fears death toll could soar

-Searches for the Grenfell Tower missing are continuing frantically as a police commander expressed hope the death toll would not hit triple figures.
+Searches for people missing in the Grenfell Tower inferno are continuing frantically as a police commander expressed hope the death toll would not hit triple figures.

 Dozens are thought to be unaccounted for since the blaze, which police fear was so devastating that some victims may never be identified.